Since the beginning of the peace process in the country, one of the main concerns has been the uncertainty of the status of women’s rights…

 A number of civil society activists believe that the issue of equality between men and women should be discussed comprehensively in peace talks.
 Otherwise, after…

-To influence policy makers to pursue and to ensure implementation of human rights standards and rule of law in Afghanistan.
+To influence policy-makers to pursue and to ensure implementation of human rights standards and the rule of law in Afghanistan.

-The CSHRO organises advocacy on behalf of member organisations; through the co-ordination of the member organisations, and by involvement of relevant stakeholders.
-CSHRO will organise advocacy through constructive dialogues amongst parliamentarians, government, and other influential stakeholders in order to promote improvement of Afghan legislation and governance in accordance with human rights standards.
+The CSHRN organizes advocacy on behalf of member organisations; through the co-ordination of the member organisations, and by involvement of relevant stakeholders.
+CSHRN will organize advocacy through constructive dialogues amongst parliamentarians, government, and other influential stakeholders in order to promote improvement of Afghan legislation and governance in accordance with human rights standards.

-- Compromising whit the opposition forces of the government
+- Compromising with the opposition forces of the government

 - Lack of security